estefand/QMB6617S25/module_07_2_system_building/README.md

 Production System Components
 - Process for deciding required components in the production system is discussed.
-- Later sections will address tradeoffs and decisions for:
+- Later sections will address trade-offs and decisions for:
 - Data layer selection and delivery.
 - Model-serving infrastructure.
 - Interface elements.